redox-os/website/content/news/this-month-260131.md

 ## More Boot Debugging Information and Handling

-Wildan Mubarok implemented the `BOOTSTRAP_LOG_LEVEL` (bootstrap and process manager logging verbosity), `INIT_LOG_LEVEL` (init logging verbosity), `DRIVER_LOG_LEVEL` (driver logging verbosity), `DRIVER_*_LOG_LEVEL` (driver-specific logging verbosity), and `RELIBC_LOG_LEVEL` (relibc logging verbosity, require a debug build) bootloader environment variables to easily show more information in boot problems like hangs or errors, he implemented these log levels using the [log](https://docs.rs/log/latest/log/enum.LevelFilter.html) library:
+Wildan Mubarok implemented a consistent set of environment variables, settable during boot, to increase logging and help diagnose driver hangs and other errors.
+Support for logging is through the [log](https://docs.rs/log/latest/log/enum.LevelFilter.html) crate.
+Redox now supports setting the following variables through the boot text editor:
+- `BOOTSTRAP_LOG_LEVEL` - bootstrap and process manager logging verbosity
+- `INIT_LOG_LEVEL` - `init` logging verbosity
+- `DRIVER_LOG_LEVEL` - logging verbosity for all drivers
+- `DRIVER_*_LOG_LEVEL` - driver-specific logging verbosity
+- `RELIBC_LOG_LEVEL` - relibc logging verbosity, requires a debug build of relibc

+Recognized settings for the log levels are:
-- `ERROR` value: Known event that is a fatal error but recoverable.
+- `ERROR` - Condition that prevents normal operation of a service or driver.
+Not fatal unless a critical service is affected.
-- `WARN` value: Unexpected event coming from unexpected condition.
+- `WARN` - Unexpected condition, usually recoverable.
-- `INFO` value: Significant event mostly useful for developer.
+- `INFO` - Normal condition, useful for monitoring the service or driver.
-- `DEBUG` value: Detailed event monitoring to show how the service is being used.
+- `DEBUG` - Detailed event monitoring to help analyze problems.
-- `TRACE` value: Very verbose information which is only useful when debugging.
+- `TRACE` - Very verbose information which is only useful when debugging.

 You can see an example output below: